jdellostritto/springboot-kafka-hibernate/README.md

 ## Description

-This project contains 3 services.
-A simple user service (simple-service-user) containing two tables: a user table and an address table.
-The User to Address table is a `ManyToOne`.
-Many addresses to a single user.
+This project contains 3 sub projects.
+A simple user service RESTful (simple-service-user) containing two tables: a user table and an address table.
+The User to Address table is a `ManyToOne` and is facilitated by Hibernate.
 The following is currently supported on the user service:

 * CreateUser
 * CreateAddress
 * Get User By Email
 * Get User By Country

 The CreateUser API has a path variable allowing for an event to be published to a consumer over Kafka.
-The Simple User consumer project (simple-consumer-user) listens on a `create-user`.
-The consumer service simply prints the received topic to stdio in a format `UserCreated with ID: n`
+The Simple User consumer project (simple-consumer-user) listens on a `create-user` topic.
+The consumer service simply prints the received topic to the console in a format `UserCreated with ID: n`

-The user service leverages a postgres database (simple-db-user) that can initialized with a db passed as an environment variable.
+The user service leverages a postgres database (simple-db-user) that can be initialized with a db passed as an environment variable.

 ## Prerequisites